mudasarahmad42/AzureAuthViewer/DEPLOY.md

 - Clear your browser cache
 - Check that the workflow completed successfully
 - Verify the Pages source is set to "GitHub Actions"

+### Seeing Two Workflows (pages-build-deployment and Deploy to GitHub Pages)
+If you see both `pages-build-deployment` and `Deploy to GitHub Pages` workflows running:
+1. Go to **Settings** → **Pages**
+2. Under **Source**, make sure **"GitHub Actions"** is selected (NOT "Deploy from a branch")
+3. If it was set to "Deploy from a branch", change it to "GitHub Actions"
+4. The `pages-build-deployment` workflow will stop running automatically
+5. Only your custom "Deploy to GitHub Pages" workflow will run

 ### Environment Protection Rules Error
 If you see: **"Branch 'gh-pages' is not allowed to deploy to github-pages due to environment protection rules"**: